 BTCA members went to Germany in the Fall of 2009 to meet with Mrs. Biewer again.
 They took with them pictures of BTCA members' Biewer Terriers and had Mrs. Biewer sign the photos.
-Here is a picture of Going Grand from Heaven Sent signed by Mrs. Biewer.
+The picture at the top is of Going Grand from Heaven Sent signed by Mrs. Biewer.
 What an honor for me to now own this picture!
 Picture to return soon, must rescan it.

 April 2014, the Biewer Terrier has been accepted into AKC Foundation Stock Services!
 We have been invited to participate in AKC Meet The Breeds and our first Open show December 2014 during Eukanuba week in Orlando!

 January 2015, the Biewer Terrier has been accepted by the UKC.